livepeer/docs/docs/video-miners/core-concepts/selection.md

 The latency of an orchestrator is the total time for an orchestrator to return transcoded results to a broadcaster.
-This includes the time it takes for the broadcaster to upload a segment to the orchesterator, the time it takes for the orchestrator to transcode the segment (and in the case of a split orchestrator and transcoder this includes the network transit time between the orchestrator and transcoder) and the time it takes for the broadcaster to download the
+This includes the time it takes for the broadcaster to upload a segment to the orchestrator, the time it takes for the orchestrator to transcode the segment (and in the case of a split orchestrator and transcoder this includes the network transit time between the orchestrator and transcoder) and the time it takes for the broadcaster to download the